kreiva-iiitv/kreiva-backend-2020/README.md

 2) /team_member/ - Organising team members
 3) /event/ - Event details in the fest
 4) /event_member/ - Event organising member details
-5) /user/ - Get users who have logged in
-6) /participant/ - Get participants who have registered for the fest
-7) /google/ - Use oauth2 token to get details of users who sign in
-8) /team_sub/ - Get team event submission details
-9) /photo_sub/ - Get submission details of Individual events having photos
-10) /video_sub/ - Get submission details of Individual events having video

 If you'd like to contribute, just make an issue and start working on it!